Category Archives: Linda Hunt

 Before Arnold Schwarzenegger found politics and after he left professional bodybuilding, he starred in a string of films during the 1980s and 1990s.

-At first solely a bankable action figure due to his bulky frame, he delved into more comedic and friendlier film roles.
+At first, he was solely a bankable action figure due to his bulky frame, but he later delved into more comedic, friendlier film roles.

-Kindergarten Cop (1990) is one of those films yet there is enough mild violence to draw in the male crowd too.
+Kindergarten Cop (1990) is one of those films, yet there is enough mild violence to draw in the male crowd as well.

-Some of his films were better than others with the best of the bunch being The Terminator (1984) and True Lies (1994).
+Some of his films were better than others, with the best being The Terminator (1984) and True Lies (1994).

-The setup is way too similar to other films in the action-comedy genre and the film is very standard fare.
+The setup is way too similar to other films in the action-comedy genre, and it’s very standard fare.
 The bad guy and love interest are tired and cliched, and the gags involving the kids are overly juvenile and mostly fall flat.

-Despite these trite characteristics, Kindergarten Cop is not a terrible film and this is thanks to Schwarzenegger’s appeal.
-He is good-natured and his transition from grizzled cop to a kindly teacher is not unfun.
+Despite these trite characteristics, Kindergarten Cop is not a terrible film, thanks to Schwarzenegger’s appeal.
+He is good-natured, and his transition from grizzled cop to a kindly teacher is not unfun.

 It provides some family-friendly light entertainment that can be enjoyed on a rainy Saturday afternoon.

-Unusual circumstances find cop John Kimble (Schwarzenegger) forced to pose as a kindergarten teacher to apprehend major drug lord Cullen Crisp (Richard Tyson) and his accomplice and mother, Eleanor, played by Carroll Baker.
+Unusual circumstances force cop John Kimble (Schwarzenegger) to pose as a kindergarten teacher to apprehend the major drug lord Cullen Crisp (Richard Tyson) and his accomplice and mother, Eleanor, played by Carroll Baker.

 While pretending to be a kid-friendly instructor, Kimble falls for pretty fellow teacher Joyce Palmieri (Penelope Ann Miller) as he tries to balance unruly children with the dangerous bad guys.